arthurmaffre/KernelMatters/README.md

 - **Simulation Framework**: Conceptual tools to replicate biases in toy KEPs, highlighting cascades in expected transplants and pool composition.
 - **Ethical Imperative**: In KEPs, where each transplant equates to substantial quality-adjusted life years (valued at >$1.5M per case in health economics), unaddressed biases represent a quantifiable inefficiency.
 This repo advocates for stochastic integration to align models with probabilistic reality.

-No executable code is included; simulations are conceptual and can be implemented via standard libraries (e.g., NumPy for Monte-Carlo runs).
-For replication, refer to the mathematical sections below.

 ## Installation and Usage

 This is a documentation-only repository.
 Clone for reference: